soner-boztas/visual-update-express-docs/docs/getting-started/features.md

 # Features

-Visual Update Express is capable of the following features enabling you to create powerful update packages you may ship together with your software products:
+Visual Update is capable of the following features enabling you to create powerful update packages you may ship together with your software products:

 - [x] Robust, proprietary update engine compiled into native x86 machine code without any external dependencies (such as